bernie-skipole/remscope/docs/index.md

 So to log in, either use putty, or if coming from a Linux laptop/desktop:

-ssh ubuntu@ip-address
+**ssh ubuntu@ip-address**

-and you will be asked for the password.
-If this is the first time you may get warnings.
+Replace ip-address with the ip address of your VPS.
+You will be asked for the password.
+If this is the first time of connection you may get warnings.

 ## Update the VPS

 Type the following two commands to update the VPS:

-sudo apt-get update
+**sudo apt-get update**

-sudo apt-get upgrade
+**sudo apt-get upgrade**

-and reboot if the upgrade requests it
+You may get asked for your password to confirm sudo permissions.
+Reboot the server if the upgrade requests it.

+**sudo reboot**

 ## Optional - copy SSH key

 If you are using a Linux laptop to call the VPS, and you have an ssh key, you could install your key in the VPS.
-From your laptop you would type:
+On your laptop you would type:

-ssh-copy-id ubuntu@ip-address
+**ssh-copy-id ubuntu@ip-address**

 This will ask for the password and will pass your key to the VPS.
 So now login to the VPS from your laptop:

-ssh ubuntu@ip-address
+**ssh ubuntu@ip-address**

 and in future you will no longer need to put in your password.